JohnnyGOX17/john-gentile-website/kb/lifestyle/getting_things_done.md

 ## General Advice

-* Control your controllables, and don't worry about things out of your control.
+* Control your control-ables, and don't worry about things out of your control.
 * [Always the hard way](https://www.youtube.com/watch?v=XGR0jtA6NXg).
 Embrace & laugh at the suck.
 Those who dare, win.
+* When motivation gets tired, discipline gets in the drivers seat.
 * The best way to complete a marathon is to show up and take the first step.
 Activity defeats doubt, discipline over motivation.
 * Happiness is a mindset, not an achievement or place.
 * Time flies; the longer you push something off, the time it will take to complete will grow exponentially.